 Whether you’re a recent grad, new to practicing in Alberta or trying to grasp the whole “fee-for-service” model, this guide is intended to help you create, or improve, your workflow efficiency so that you’re not losing time trying to figure it all out.
 Billing for reimbursement in Alberta can be tedious and time-consuming, but it doesn’t have to be!

 Follow these easy to implement strategies and resources to improve productivity, maximize earnings and ultimately, save time.

-1. Learn to Maximize Billings
+1. Ways to Maximize Billings

 Make sure you utilize premiums, modifiers and other incentives – our billing agents always see doctors missing out on these easy extras.

 We’ve noticed that most doctors aren’t billing for telephone follow ups or consultations, even though they can add up quickly and can be quite lucrative.
 For example, fee code 03.05JR can be billed for any phone call made to your patient to discuss patient management/diagnostic test results and has a value of $20/per 15 minutes.
 It can also be claimed in addition to others visits or other services that you’ve provided that patient with on the same day.